 Smoothies are a great way to easily pack some extra nutrients into your day but they won’t provide you a full array of nutrition.

 This means you’ll have deficiencies in certain nutrients if you exist solely on smoothies.
-Low calorie diets like this can often lead to mineral deficiencies, and plant based diets can increase the potential for iron and zinc deficiencies too.

 Iron and calcium can be there to some degree in green smoothies but you’d need a lot of things like kale to get the amounts you need.